-I’ve been a dancer, a volunteer fire-fighter, a power-lifter, a Sports Aerobics competitor, a rock climber and when sensibility finally kicked in, I became a Yogi.
-Running, jumping, swinging, climbing, hanging off trees and lifting heavy things.
-Those were pretty much my twenties.
+I’ve been a dancer, a volunteer fire-fighter, a power-lifter, a Sports Aerobics competitor, a rock climber.
+Running, jumping, climbing, swinging off trees and lifting heavy things.
+Those were pretty much my twenties and my thirties.
 The more impossible, straining and demanding something was, the more eager I was to pull up those lycra sleeves and defy all odds.
 It was practically a calling.
-Stupidity, really.

 Yoga has been a long term affair in my life.
 It is not just a daily practice, but also a way of life.
 I was already Vegetarian a long time before Yoga entered my life, but it was Yoga and the contemplations of Yamas and Niyamas that turned me full on Vegan.
 Ahimsa, all the way the baby!